 Can write custom code within a CMS-driven site to implement complex backend features.
 Can write plugins or field types to solve missing features of a CMS, and can debug CMS errors.
 Can write tests for their backend code within a CMS.
 Can implement a new CMS-based site cleanly without any help.

-Is a visible leader in the community for at least one CMS.
 Could write their own CMS if they needed.
+Non-Individual Contributor: Is a visible leader in the community for at least one CMS.

 Can read and understand what a build process does (with help from documentation and google).
 Can run Cantilever projects locally and work effectively.